Trump Signs New Order Blocking Arrivals From 6 Majority-Muslim Countries

 "Human rights organizations and attorneys general in five states jumped aboard some of the suits, and their lists of legal grievances were long.
 They alleged violations of the First, Fifth and 14th Amendments, which guarantee religious equality, due process and equal protection under the law, as well as denials of asylum and discriminatory visa processing."

-One of the suits, brought by the state of Washington and joined by the state of Minnesota, prompted a federal judge to issue a nationwide temporary stay of Trump's executive order.
+One of the suits, brought by the state of Washington and joined by the state of Minnesota, prompted a federal judge to issue a nationwide temporary stay of Trump's executive order on Feb.
+3.

-The Department of Justice challenged the stay in an appeals court, but a panel of three judges upheld the judge's decision.
+The Department of Justice challenged the stay in a U.S. appeals court, but a panel of three judges upheld the suspension.
 As a result, the initial executive order has not been in effect for more than a month.

-The new order, which is twice as long as the original and includes more details about the administration's reasoning behind its choices, is meant to "address previous concerns" from the courts, according to Homeland Security Secretary John Kelly.
+The new order, which is twice as long as the original, is meant to "address previous concerns" from the courts, according to Homeland Security Secretary John Kelly.
 But it's not likely to be the end of legal challenges.

 "I think everyone — and I assume the government as well — expects that there will be a new round of litigation," Omar Jadwat, director of the Immigrants' Rights Project at the ACLU, told NPR before the new order was released.

-After the ban, he said in a statement that the new order is "a scaled-back version that shares the same fatal flaws."
+In a statement Monday, he said the new order is "a scaled-back version that shares the same fatal flaws."

 Meanwhile, the signing of a new executive order doesn't necessarily spell the end of lawsuits against the old order.